goauthentik/authentik/website/integrations/services/minio/index.md

 Create an application in authentik.
 Create an _OAuth2/OpenID Provider_ with the following parameters:

 -   Client Type: `Confidential`
--   Scopes: OpenID, Email, Profile and the scope you created above
+-   Scopes: OpenID, Email, Profile, and the scope you created above
 -   Signing Key: Select any available key
 -   Redirect URIs: `https://minio.company/oauth_callback`

 Note the Client ID and Client Secret values.
 Create an application, using the provider you've created above.
 Note the slug of the application you've created.

 ## MinIO
+You can set up OpenID in two different ways: via the web interface or the command line.
+Setting it up through the web interface is easier and less error-prone.

+### Web Interface

+### Command Line

 ```
 ~ mc admin config set myminio identity_openid \